Hawaiian grammar: Gender

 In Hawaiian, there is no gender distinction in the third person.
 The word for third person (he, she, it) is ia.
 It is commonly preceded by ʻo as in ʻo ia and, following standard modern orthographical rules, is written as two words, but it can be seen as one when written by older speakers and in historical documents.

-Hawaiian nouns belong to one of two genders, this gender system is not based on biological sex.
+Hawaiian nouns belong to one of two genders.
+This gender system is not based on biological sex and is better analyzed as a distinction between alienable and inalienable possession, which is a common split in many of the world's languages.
 The two genders are known as the kino ʻō (o-class) and the kino ʻā (a-class).
 These classes are only taken into account when using the genitive case (see table of personal pronouns below).